somik123/nginx-autoindex-theme/README.md

 ## How to use

-Create a directory called `theme` under your nginx root directory, defaul is `/var/www/html` so the theme directory will be located in `/var/www/html/theme`
+Create a directory called `theme` under your nginx root directory.

+If you are using the nginx default directory, it is `/var/www/html` so the theme directory will be located in `/var/www/html/theme`

 Add indexing to your directory
 ```